Facebook suspends Boston analytics firm over data usage

 The Wall Street Journal first reported that Facebook had suspended Crimson Hexagon.
 The newspaper says among the firm’s clients is a Russian nonprofit with ties to the Kremlin.

+“We don’t allow developers to build surveillance tools using information from Facebook or Instagram,” said Ime Archibong, Facebook’s vice president of product partnerships.
+“We take these allegations seriously, and we have suspended these apps while we investigate.”

-Facebook said Friday that so far its investigation hasn’t found evidence that Crimson Hexagon obtained Facebook or Instagram information inappropriately.
+Facebook said Friday that Crimson Hexagon is cooperating and that so far its investigation hasn’t found evidence that the firm obtained Facebook or Instagram information inappropriately.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.